GO-Eratosthenes/RedGlacier/preprocessing/README.md

     * A connectivity list containing the coordinates of the points on shadow profile that can be connected as shadow casters/casted.
 This list can be stored as a plain text file.

-    These pieces of data ca be stored in a new STAC catalog, using the same
+    These pieces of data can be stored in a new STAC catalog, using the same catalog structure as for the original data.

 * Co-registration of the shadow-enhanced images.
 In the simplest approach this can be done by selecting a reference image (highest sun angle, lowest cloud cover) and then by generate a global (X, Y)-shift that best matches each target